Wild Weather: Blizzards

 Wild Weather: Lightning!

-While others take cover, scientist Maribeth Stolzenburg and her team seek out dangerous desert thunderstorms in order to release high–flying, data–collecting weather balloons.
 Another science team uses wires and rockets to trigger lightning strikes on purpose in the stormy skies over Florida.
 Cameras and other instruments can record these deliberate, split-second bolts more easily than natural ones.

 Meanwhile, a teacher, a hiker, a park ranger and others survive lightning strikes, but suffer from heart problems, memory loss, and other injuries.
-This books explains how everyone can stay safe from this common and deadly danger.

 SCHOOL LIBRARY JOURNAL: